Documentation

 Instances For

-Outcome of one certified-dispatch reducedness decision: decided by the interval checker, decided by the exact checker because the size predictor chose it (exactPrimary), or referred to the exact checker after an indecisive interval pass (exactFallback).
+Outcome of one certified-selection reducedness decision: decided by the interval checker, decided by the exact checker because the size predictor chose it (exactPrimary), or referred to the exact checker after an indecisive interval pass (exactFallback).

 Instances For